Spangler leaving Daily Union after 42 1/2 years

 “Of course, we do not write to win awards, but I am very proud of the recognitions the Daily Union has earned throughout the past four decades,” Spangler said.
 “I think our small, but mighty, news and sports staff have been and are among the best in community journalism.”

 As her little free time allowed, Spangler has been involved in various organizations throughout her career, ranging from the Fort Atkinson Rotary Club to the Jefferson County Sheriff’s Office Civil Service Commission.
-She has bowled and is a member of the Women’s Investment Network, and chaired the Building Committee when First Congregational United Church of Christ undertook its Building for Christ renovation and expansion.
+She bowled for many years and is a member of the Women’s Investment Network and Fort Atkinson HeathCare's Women Who Care, and chaired the Building Committee when First Congregational United Church of Christ undertook its Building for Christ renovation and expansion.
 She and her husband, Peter, enjoy spending time at their Lake Alice cottage near Tomahawk.

 “I always have felt bad that I could not be as active in community organizations as I would like to have been, but my busy schedule often got in the way of being able to make a serious commitment,” Spangler said.
 “Instead, I tried to do my best to support, through the Daily Union, all nonprofit and civic efforts that improved Jefferson County and its wonderful quality of life.”